logankilpatrick/wgschool/content/bash-menu.md

 **Prerequisites**: This is an introductory course, no previous experience is required.
 We will provide guest accounts to one of our Linux systems.

-**Laptop software**: All attendees will need a remote secure shell (SSH) client installed.
-On Windows laptops we recommend
-[the free Home Edition of MobaXterm](https://mobaxterm.mobatek.net/download.html).
-On Mac and Linux laptops SSH is usually pre-installed (try typing `ssh` in a terminal to make sure it is there).
+**Software**: All attendees will need a remote secure shell (SSH) client installed on their computer in order to participate in the course exercises.
+On Windows we recommend [the free Home Edition of MobaXterm](https://mobaxterm.mobatek.net/download.html).
+On Mac and Linux computers SSH is usually pre-installed (try typing `ssh` in a terminal to make sure it is there).

 <!-- * online reading and videos -->
 <!-- - most of this time: watching pre-recorded videos and doing exercises on their own -->